-The world urgently needs to change the way we prescribe and use antibiotics.
+The world urgently needs to change the way it prescribes and uses antibiotics.
 Even if new medicines are developed, without behaviour change, antibiotic resistance will remain a major threat.
-Behaviour changes must also include actions to reduce the spread of infections through vaccination, hand washing and good food hygiene.
+Behaviour changes must also include actions to reduce the spread of infections through vaccination, hand washing, practising safer sex, and good food hygiene.

 Scope of the problem

 Antibiotic resistance is rising to dangerously high levels in all parts of the world.
 New resistance mechanisms are emerging and spreading globally, threatening our ability to treat common infectious diseases.
 A growing list of infections – such as pneumonia, tuberculosis, blood poisoning, gonorrhoea, and foodborne diseases – are becoming harder, and sometimes impossible, to treat as antibiotics become less effective.